Savoury muffins filled with broccoli and melted cheese are delicious warmed up for breakfast, as an easy on-the-go snack, or in lunch-boxes.

 - In a small bowl blend 1 medium egg, 240 mls milk and 60 g butter till fully combined and set aside.

-- In a medium bowl sift in 240 g flour and 3 teaspoons baking powder, add ½ teaspoon salt then mix in the broccoli, 200 g cheddar cheese and ¼ teaspoon black pepper.
+- In a medium bowl sift in 240 g flour and 3 teaspoons baking powder, add ½ teaspoon salt then mix in 1 broccoli chopped small, 200 g cheddar cheese and ¼ teaspoon black pepper.

 - Pour the egg mixture into the four and lightly mix everything together till the mixture is moistened but do not beat.